-With the funds available at September 30, 2015, we believe these resources will be sufficient to fund our operations into 2017.
+With the funds available at June 30, 2016, we believe these resources will be sufficient to fund our operations through mid-2017.
 Our future liquidity needs, and ability to address those needs, will largely be determined by the success of our product candidates and key development and regulatory events in the future.
-In order to continue our operations substantially beyond 2017, we will need to: (1) successfully secure or increase U.S. Government funding of our programs, including procurement contracts; (2) out-license rights to certain of our products or product candidates, pursuant to which we would receive cash milestones; (3) raise additional capital through equity or debt financings or from other sources; (4) obtain additional product candidate regulatory approvals, which would generate revenue and cash flow; (5) reduce spending on one or more research and development programs; and/or (6) restructure operations.
-We retain the ability to offer for sale approximately \$160.0 million of securities, including common stock, preferred stock, depositary shares stock purchase contracts, warrants, and units from our effective shelf S-3 registration statements.
+In order to continue our operations substantially beyond mid-2017, we will need to: (1) successfully secure or increase U.S. Government funding of our programs, including procurement contracts; (2) out-license rights to certain of our products or product candidates, pursuant to which we would receive cash milestones; (3) raise additional capital through equity or debt financings or from other sources; (4) obtain additional product candidate regulatory approvals, which would generate revenue and cash flow; (5) reduce spending on one or more research and development programs; and/or (6) restructure operations.
+We may issue securities through private placement transactions or registered public offerings pursuant to a registration statement filed with the